Gerd Binnig

 Work

 In optical microscopes the size of objects that can be observed is limited by the wavelength of light.
-In 1981 Gerd Binnig and Heinrich Röhrer developed the scanning tunneling microscope, which transcends this limit.
+In 1981 Gerd Binnig and Heinrich Rohrer developed the scanning tunneling microscope, which transcends this limit.
 The instrument is based on an extremely thin point that passes very close to a surface.
 A low electrical charge is positioned between the point and the surface, and through a quantum mechanical effect, the tunnel effect, a current arises that varies with the distance from the surface.
 The current is registered and allows the creation of an image in which objects as small as individual atoms can be distinguished.

 Nobel Prizes and laureates

-Fourteen laureates were awarded a Nobel Prize in 2022, for achievements that have conferred the greatest benefit to humankind.
-Their work and discoveries range from paleogenomics and click chemistry to documenting war crimes.
+Six prizes were awarded for achievements that have conferred the greatest benefit to humankind.
+The 12 laureates' work and discoveries range from proteins' structures and machine learning to fighting for a world free of nuclear weapons.

 See them all presented here.